knative/docs/docs/versioned/serving/config-network-adapters.md

     The Knative `net-istio` defines a KIngress controller for Istio.
 A full-feature service mesh integrated with Knative that can also function as a Knative ingress.
 Best for enterprises already running Istio or needing advanced service mesh features alongside Knative.

     Note that Knative has a default Istio integration without the full-feature service mesh.
 The `knative-ingress-gateway` in the `knative-serving` namespace is a shared Istio gateway resource that handles all incoming (north-south) traffic to Knative services.
 This gateway points to the underlying 1istio-ingressgateway` service in the `istio-system` namespace.
 You can replace this gateway with one of your own, see [Configuring the Ingress gateway](setting-up-custom-ingress-gateway.md).

-    The following setup procedure automatically obtains the latest release of [net-istio](https://github.com/knative-extensions/net-istio/releases) on the Knative extensions.

     --8<-- "netadapter-istio.md"